Predictions for the Leptonic Dirac CP-Violating Phase: Introduction

-The emergence of a third nonzero mixing angle in $U_\mathsf{MNSP}$ gives rise to the appearance of the Dirac CP-violating phase originating in the charged lepton mixing matrix $U_e$ (when assuming a particular form for $U_{\nu}$ as described above).
+The emergence of a third nonzero lepton mixing angle gives rise to the possible appearance of the Dirac CP-violating phase originating in the charged lepton mixing matrix $U_e$ (assuming a particular form for $U_{\nu}$ as described above).
 Together with the initial fixed starting point dictated by $U_\nu$, e.g., TBM or GR1 mixing, and an assumed form of $U_e$, it is possible to explore the predictions for the Dirac CP-violating phase $\delta$ which have mixing angles consistent with the measured experimental data.
-The simplest of such assumed forms for $U_e$ is just a single rotation in the $1-2$ or $1-3$ planes.\footnote{A single rotation in the $2-3$ plane will not generate a correction to the (zero) reactor mixing angle.} The corrections to the reactor mixing angle as well as the other parameters lead to relations (called sum rules) between model parameters contained in $U_e$, the leading order angle predictions in $U_\nu$, and the experimentally measured angles in $U_\mathsf{MNSP}$.
+The simplest of such assumed forms for $U_e$ is just a single rotation in the $1-2$ or $1-3$ planes.\footnote{A single rotation in the $2-3$ plane will not generate a correction to the (zero) reactor mixing angle.} These corrections lead to relations, known as sum rules, between the model parameters contained in $U_e$, the leading order mixing angle predictions in $U_\nu$, and the experimentally measured angles in $U_\mathsf{MNSP}$.
 One way to characterize the mixing angle predictions resulting from these sum rules has been to classify them into two types: atmospheric sum rules~\cite{atm2,atm1, atm3,atm4,atm5,atm6,atm7,atm8,atm9} and solar sum rules~\cite{sol1,sol2,sol3,sol4}.
-While atmospheric sum rules arise from a variety of scenarios, e.g., semi-direct models, solar sum rules are characteristic of models in which the leading order $U_{\nu}$ matrix is corrected by charged lepton contributions.
-The idea of correcting the leading order neutrino sector mixing angles by such charged lepton effects has been developed in~\cite{sum1,sum2a,sum2b,sum2,sum2c}.
-Recent literature on such sum rules also includes~\cite{sum3,sum3a, sum4,sum5,sum6,sum7,sum7a,sum8,sum9,sum10,sum11, sum12}, as well as the related work of~\cite{geref1,geref2,geref3,geref4,geref5,sumrulesDERS, sum13, Garg:2018, asymmetric}.
+While atmospheric sum rules arise from a variety of scenarios, solar sum rules are characteristic of models in which the leading order $U_{\nu}$ matrix is corrected by charged lepton contributions ~\cite{sum1,sum2a,sum2b,sum2,sum2c} (see also~\cite{sum3,sum3a, sum4,sum5,sum6,sum7,sum7a,sum8,sum9,sum10,sum11, sum12}, as well as the related work of~\cite{geref1,geref2,geref3,geref4,geref5,sumrulesDERS, sum13, Garg:2018, asymmetric}).
+For a set of such models that involve a $1-2$ charged lepton rotation, there is a well-known sum rule for $\cos\delta$~\cite{sum3} (see also~\cite{sum2a,sum2b,sum2c, sum2,sum4,sum5,sumrulesDERS}):